 - Beaupre Learning Center: Teaching assistants keep regular office hours in the Learning Center (Beaupre 1st floor, room 115).
-This is a great place for students to study and work problems together, especially since it is conveniently located near the offices of most of the lecturers, including my own.
-The CHM 112 Brightspace site will contain a link to the schedule of TA office hours once that schedule becomes available. - Academic Enhancement Center (AEC): Located in Roosevelt Hall, the AEC offers free face to face and web-based services to undergraduate students seeking academic support.
-Peer tutoring is available for STEM-related courses through drop-in centers and small group tutoring.
-The Writing Center offers peer tutoring focused on supporting undergraduate writers at any stage of a writing assignment.
-The UCS160 course and academic skills consultations offer students strategies and activities aimed at improving their studying and test-taking skills.
-Complete details about each of these programs, up-to-date schedules, contact information and self-service study resources are all available on the AEC website, web.uri.edu/aec.
+This is a great place for students to study and work problems together, especially since it is conveniently located near the offices of many of the teaching faculty, including my own.
+The CHM 112 Brightspace site will contain a link to the schedule of TA office hours once that schedule becomes available. - Academic Enhancement Center (AEC): The Academic Enhancement Center (AEC) offers face-to-face and online services to undergraduate students seeking academic support.
+Services are based out of Roosevelt Hall, the Carothers Library room LL004, and online.
+Peer tutoring is available for STEM & BUS-related courses through the Drop-In Center and small-group tutoring.
+The Writing Center peer consultants offer feedback focused on supporting undergraduate writers at any stage of a writing assignment.
+The UCS 160 course and one-to-one Academic Skills Consultations offer strategies for improving studying and test-taking skills.
+Complete details about each of these programs, up-to-date schedules, contact information, and self-service study resources are all available on the AEC website, uri.edu/aec.